sg2012/sg2012.github.io/_posts/2025-05-20-placeholder.md

 She’s on hormonal birth control even though it makes her suicidal to a greater degree than she already is.
 He doesn’t make nearly enough money from disability to support a child, yet he wants to cum inside of her because he feels like he deserves it, so he insisted on this.

+At some point in the distant past, there was something significant between them; she could feel it when she held his hand.
+But now, there is nothing.
 She has no idea why she still stays with him.
 More broken ribs would be the only thing she’d have to look forward to back home.
 At least he doesn’t hit her.
 He doesn’t rape her, either; she consents to the process somewhat - a small but significant technicality.

-His cock stinks of garlic and fish and his cum tastes vile and infected.
+His cock stinks of garlic and fish and his cum tastes as if it was extracted from a cadaver.
 He makes her swallow it each time he fucks her in the mouth.
 She can hear the high pitched moans of his favorite character through the speakers in the headset.
 He seems to be enjoying himself quite a bit.
 Unlike with her, he can’t seem to get enough.
 She’s seen this particular character; in fact, he has her hanging on the wall.
 As he lays into her, she looks at the disproportionately feminine curves of her body, her flat, faintly ab-lined stomach, her gigantic breasts and ass and perfect face that he’s enjoying so much.

 It twists her intestines and makes her feel like she’s going to vomit.
 It makes her cover herself.
 It makes her want to destroy herself.